ayushsi42/nmf-micrograph/REPORT.md

 #### 2.2 STEP 1: Dataset Loading

-You're using a dataset called **OD_MetalDAM**, which has 42 images of steel.
+we are using a dataset called **OD_MetalDAM**, which has 42 images of steel.
 These images show 5 different metallurgical phases (like different types of crystal structures).
 This is a great real-world dataset because it's complex and realistic.

 #### 2.3 STEP 2: Image Preprocessing